suoglu/Pmod/Pmods/HB3/README.md

 ## Test

 Module `hb3` direcly with [Basys3.xdc](Test/Basys3.xdc).
 First `motor_direction` and `motor_enable` pins are monitored with [DDiscovery](https://reference.digilentinc.com/reference/instrumentation/digital-discovery/start).
 After that an actual DC motor with small fan attached to it is tested.
-7,5 V power source is attached to motor power pins of the [Pmod HB3](https://reference.digilentinc.com/pmod/pmodhb3/start) Fan attached DC motor begin turning (very slow) when speed was *0x31* (~1.43 V), and was power full enough at *0xFF* to move FPGA, breadboard and DC motor.
+7,5 V power source is attached to motor power pins of the [Pmod HB3](https://reference.digilentinc.com/pmod/pmodhb3/start) Fan attached DC motor begin turning (very slow) when speed was *0x31* (~1.43 V), and was power full enough at *0xFF* to move the FPGA, the breadboard and the DC motor itself.

 ## Status Information